 At the national Athletic Business conference, The Pavilion was honored as one of 10 internationally selected Facilities of Merit award recipients.
 Opsis Architecture, based in Portland, nominated The Pavilion for the design award and shared the honor with the District.

 A judge commented that The Pavilion is, “Powerful and poetic – the contrast of the warm of the wood roof plane and the cool of the ice sheet creates a tangible and memorable experience for users.”

 In addition, the Bend Whitewater Park was selected as the Oregon Recreation and Parks Association’s 2017 Design Award.
 The Design Award recognizes superior architectural and/or landscape design and design processes for new or renovated parks or facilities (buildings, parks, park components, trails, etc.) whose construction was completed in the last five years.

-The District currently maintains and operates more than 2,700 acres of developed and undeveloped parkland.
-That includes 81 parks/natural areas and 65 miles of trail.
-We offer over 1,000 recreation programs for all ages and abilities throughout the area and at the Juniper Swim & Fitness Center, the Bend Senior Center, The Pavilion and the Art Station.
-We also hold several community events including the July 4th Pet Parade & Old Fashioned Festival, Let’s Picnic and Days of Play.
-More than 450 full-time and part-time staff are employed at the District and more than 1,800 volunteers contributed their time to recreation programs, events and parks this past year.
+We offer more than 1,000 recreation programs for all ages and abilities throughout the area and at the Juniper Swim & Fitness Center, Larkspur Community Center, Home of the Bend Senior Center, and The Pavilion.
+We also hold several community events including the July 4th Pet Parade.
+More than 550 full-time and part-time staff are employed at the District and more than 1,800 volunteers contributed their time to recreation programs, events and parks this past year.

 Researched and written by Steve Stenkamp & Paula Lowery.